Ishiobiukwu Gedegwum: Recent Obi custodians

 Acholonu is an old family name that originated from the House of Duru (nobility).
-They are descendants of the ancient bloodline of Okwaraigweolu (First-born king of Orlu), who was granted Ọfọ-ukwu of the land.
-It was Ishiuburu who founded the Ozo society in Orlu.
-He took the title Okwaraugwelle - Okwaraigweolu.
-Ugwelle has been described to mean Igweolu - Igwe of Orlu, the title borne by the holders of the sceptre of Orlu's royal ancestry.
+They are descendants of the ancient bloodline of Okwara-ugwele or Okwaraigweolu (First-born king of Orlu), who was granted Ọfọ-ukwu of the land.

+A great Isu man called Ishiuburu founded the Ozo society in Orlu.
+He took the title "Okwara Ugwele" or "Okwaraigweolu."
+Ugwele has been described as the source of Igweolu (Igwe of Orlu), the title borne by the holders of the sceptre of Orlu's royal ancestry.

 Ancient Obi

 The Obi is a hallowed place.
 Every Igbo family, kindred (Ụmụ-Ọkala), village, town or kingdom respects the symbolism of the Obi.
 The Obi, in all its essence, represents the socio-political and spiritual centre of the people's link to their ancestry.
 At the central level is the Oshiobi-ukwu - the foremost of all the Obi's.

-Ishiobiukwu Gedegwum is the spiritual, symbolic and physical space of the palace, ancestral descent and the inviolable profundity of the everlasting ancient Nobles (Durus) of old Orlu.
+Ishiobiukwu (Ishi-Obi-Ukwu) Gedegwum is the spiritual, symbolic and physical space of the palace, ancestral descent and the inviolable profundity of the everlasting ancient Nobles (Durus) of old Orlu.

 The appellation of Gedegwum means, that which was established in the origin, from which other things came forth.

+TRANSITION FROM OLD ERA TO COLONIAL ERA:

+The 18,00s to 19,00s was a defining period for Orlu-Ishiobiukwu Gedegwum palace.
+The reign of Duruojinnaka 'the Great' marked the end of the old era and the birth of contemporary times.
+It was at the twilight of his age that Orlu faced the British Empire.
+Yet Duruojinnaka firmly declared that his royal title was far beyond the concept of being made a warrant chief—it was a sovereignty far older and greater.
+So great was his authority that in a report of June 30, 1913, the Acting District Commissioner, Mr. F.H.
+Ingles, hailed Duruojinnaka as a great chief.

+Under Duruojinnaka's leadership, the palace of Ishiobiukwu Gedegwum became famed as a place of refuge.
+Whoever entered the great Obi was safe from attackers, raiders and assailants.
+The Pictographic carvings of Duruojinnaka on the doors and windows of Orlu Ishiobiukwu still testify to a leader who turned his palace into a sanctuary of protection, power and honour.